Awesomex005/AstarSearch/README.md

 # AstarSearch
-A implementation of A* Search in python3.
+An implementation of A* Search in Python3.

 ##### The MAP here is in the following format.
 - The MAP.intersections are represented as a dictionary.